NamedPipeServer class

 NumThreadsIOCP

-The number of IOCP worker threads created by Start.
-Long, default 1.
-One thread is enough for most scenarios because every blocking call inside the worker is an overlapped Win32 operation that releases the thread immediately.
-Raise this to allow multiple ClientMessageReceived handlers to run concurrently under FreeThreadingEvents = True, or to keep up with heavy traffic on multi-core hardware.
-Set this before calling Start.
+One thread is sufficient for most scenarios because every blocking operation inside the worker is an overlapped Win32 call (GetQueuedCompletionStatus) that yields the thread while it waits — the thread is not consumed by I/O wait, only by the time spent inside event handler callbacks.
+Raise the count to allow multiple ClientMessageReceived handlers to run concurrently when FreeThreadingEvents is True, or to increase throughput when many clients generate simultaneous completions on multi-core hardware.

 PipeName

 The name the pipe is published under.
 String, no default.
-The Win32 pipe namespace path is \\.\pipe\<PipeName> — the package prepends \\.\pipe\ itself; pass just the leaf name.

 Important